 5 Call the deployed MATLAB function.

-You must know the following:

-- Name of the deployed archive - · Name of the function
+To call the function, you must know the name of the deployed archive and the name of the function.

-'''

-The syntax for invoking a function is client.archiveName.functionName(arg1, arg2, ..., [nargout=numOutArgs]).
+''' The syntax for invoking a function is client.archiveName.functionName(arg1, arg2, ..., [nargout=numOutArgs]).

-'''

-'''

-client obj.addmatrix.addmatrix(a1,a2)

-'''
+client_obj.addmatrix.addmatrix(a1,a2)